SP2024 GBSC/IDNE 720/790-VTR JC- Data Science Club

 All students are required to give three demonstrations

-We realize the last bullet point is very broad, so we account for student knowledge, skill and experience when you give your demonstrations.
+We realize the last bullet point is very broad.
+This is intentional as we account for student knowledge, skill and experience when you give your demonstrations.
 We have no expectations of student starting skill level or experience.
 With that in mind, examples of past topics are included in the following list.
 If you have an idea but are unsure if it would be sufficient material, please feel free to contact us.

 As you prepare for your demonstrations, please be thinking about the context of your work.
 An incomplete list of questions to guide your thoughts about context.